Read This First

 Prompt 3: Provide 3 examples of queries for which the forced recursion of CoT is recommended.

-The central claim is this: Forced recursion of CoT reasoning is highly beneficial for complex queries requiring in-depth analysis and multiple interrelated steps.
+In plain terms: Forced recursion of CoT reasoning is highly beneficial for complex queries requiring in-depth analysis and multiple interrelated steps.

 This problem involves multiple steps, including identifying the type of differential equation, finding the homogeneous solution, finding a particular solution, and applying initial conditions.
 Recursively breaking down each step ensures accuracy and completeness.